A full-day conference within the TGE Conference putting the spotlight on how music marketing is evolving with the ongoing shift to streams.

 What are the key tools in the modern music marketing toolkit?
 We run through each set of tools in turn and check in with the experts on social media, press, radio, advertising and influencer marketing.

-Alice Beal from Insanity Group, Debbie Ball from Create Spark and Jo Hart from HartMedia will discuss the state of music media and how music PR and promotions is evolving.
+Alice Beal from Insanity Group, Debbie Ball from Create Spark, Jo Hart from HartMedia and and Sophie Paluch from Blueprint Pods will discuss the state of music media and how music PR and promotions is evolving.

-James Stirling and Sarah Beaumont will provide an update on key projects and initiatives at the BBC.
+James Stirling, Sarah Beaumont and Ally McCrae will provide an update on key projects and initiatives at the BBC.

 Andy Varley from Insanity Group, Marcel Hunziker from Playliveartist and Camella Agabalyan from MAMA Festivals will talk all things social.